federico-fogolari/pdb2trent/README.md

 # pdb2trent
-Translational Rotational entropy from pdb configurational ensembles
+Translational-rotational entropy from pdb configurational ensembles

 The program computes the rotational-translational entropy of one molecule with respect to the other.
-The input is a PDB with multiple models for the molecular complex.
+The input is a PDB file with multiple models for the molecular complex.
 First a superposition is performed to put the complex in a common frame, in other words the global rotation and translation of the complex is removed.
 The first molecule (i.e. specific atoms of the first molecule) is superposed on the first reference frame, using the atoms specified on the command-line.
-Then rotation-translation distances based on the superposition of the second molecule atoms specified on the command-line, and finally the entropy is computed using the nearest-neighbor method.
+Then rotation-translation distances among all conformational samples based on the superposition of the second molecule atoms specified on the command-line, and finally the translational-rotational entropy is computed using the nearest-neighbor method.

+CONTACT:

+Federico Fogolari
+Dipartimento di Scienze Matematiche, Informatiche e Fisiche Universita' di Udine
+Via delle Scienze 206
+33100 Udine - Italy
+Tel ++39 0432 494320
+E-mail federico.fogolari@uniud.it

+REFERENCE:

+Please cite:
+F. Fogolari, O. Maloku, C.J.
+Dongmo Foumthuim, A. Corazza, G. Esposito PDB2ENTROPY and PDB2TRENT: entropy from conformational ensembles
+J. Chem.
+Inf.
+Model. (submitted)

 The theory and details of the method are reported in:
 F. Fogolari, C. J. Dongmo Foumthuim, S. Fortuna, M. A. Soler, A. Corazza, G. Esposito Accurate estimation of the entropy of rotation-translation probability distributions
 J. Chem.
 Theory.
 Comput., 12, 1-8, 2016.